cogpy/canima2/affidavits_refined/Jacqueline_Answering_Affidavit_v7_Refined.md

 8.9 The Applicant invokes breach of fiduciary duty liability.
 The breaches are established: (1) The Applicant breached fiduciary duty to the Second Respondent (co-director) by unauthorized R900K transfers; (2) The Applicant breached fiduciary duty to beneficiaries (as trustee) by attacking them with interdict; (3) Mr. Bantjies breached fiduciary duty to beneficiaries by dismissing audit request and facilitating fraud.

+#### AD 10.7.1.1 - Liability for Loss Suffered by Corporation

+8.10 The Applicant cites liability for loss suffered by corporation.
+The losses include: (1) R900,000 unauthorized transfers; (2) R5.4M stock "disappeared" from Strategic Logistics; (3) Revenue diversion to competing domain; (4) Card cancellation sabotage; (5) Data expungement.

-#### AD 10.7.1.2 - Liability for Economic Benefit Derived
+#### AD 10.7.1.2 - Economic Benefit Derived by Member

-8.10 The Applicant cites liability for economic benefit.
+8.10A The Applicant cites liability for economic benefit.
 The economic benefits derived include: (1) R900,000 unauthorized transfers; (2) R5.4M stock "disappeared" from Strategic Logistics; (3) R1,035,000 owed to Kayla's estate; (4) 86% profit margin on Villa Via rent; (5) Customer diversion to regimaskin.co.za (Adderory).

-#### AD 10.7.1.4 - Liability for Loss Suffered by Corporation

-8.11 The Applicant cites liability for corporate loss.
-The losses suffered include: (1) RegimA SA: R900K unauthorized transfers, revenue diversion starting 1 Mar 2025, Shopify data expunged 22 May 2025; (2) RegimA Zone: Customer diversion to competing domain, card cancellation sabotage; (3) Strategic Logistics: R5.4M stock "disappeared"; (4) RegimA Worldwide: Forced to pay 2 years of unallocated expenses from all companies.

 #### AD 10.8 - Disqualification for Misconduct Under Section 47